-The Company entered into a sales agreement (the "ATM Agreement") with Jefferies LLC ("Jefferies") to issue and sell shares of the Company's common stock, having an aggregate offering price of up to \$40.0 million, from time to time during the term of the ATM Agreement, through an "at-the-market" equity offering program at the Company's sole discretion, under which Jefferies will act as the Company's agent and/or principal.
-The Company pays Jefferies a commission equal to 3.0% of the gross proceeds of any common stock sold through Jefferies under the ATM Agreement.
-During the three months ended March 31, 2020, Liquidia Technologies sold 131,425 shares of common stock for net proceeds of \$0.7 million after deducting the underwriting discounts and other offering expenses under the ATM Agreement.
+In August 2019, the Company entered into a sales agreement (the "ATM Agreement") with Jefferies LLC ("Jefferies") to issue and sell shares of the Company's common stock, having an aggregate offering price of up to \$40.0 million, from time to time during the term of the ATM Agreement, through an "at-the-market" equity offering program at the Company's sole discretion, under which Jefferies acted as the Company's agent and/or principal.
+The Company paid Jefferies a commission equal to 3.0% of the gross proceeds of any common stock sold through Jefferies under the ATM Agreement.
+During the six months ended June 30, 2020, Liquidia Technologies sold 131,425 shares of common stock for net proceeds of \$0.7 million after deducting the underwriting discounts and other offering expenses under the ATM Agreement.
+The ATM Agreement terminated upon the closing of the Merger Transaction.